aws/aws-iot-fleetwise-edge/README.md

-AWS IoT FleetWise Edge was built and tested on 64-bit architectures.
+Edge Agent Reference Implementation for AWS IoT FleetWise was built and tested on 64-bit architectures.
 It has been tested on both ARM and X86 multicore based machines, with a Linux Kernel version of 5.4 and above.
-The kernel module for ISO-TP (can-isotp ) would need to be installed in addition for Kernels below 5.10.
+The kernel module for ISO-TP (can-isotp ) would need to be installed in addition for Kernels below 5.10 if you use the Reference Implementation.

-AWS IoT FleetWise Edge was also tested on an EC2 Instance with the following details:
+Edge Agent Reference Implementation for AWS IoT FleetWise was also tested on an EC2 Instance with the following details:

 - **Platform**: Ubuntu
 - **Platform Details**: Linux/UNIX